 In newborns and small children, another type of injury is also common which occurs due to the vicious shaking of the head.

-The mode of the injury and the nature of impact can result in different types of brain injuries which further determines the prognosis and treatment of the condition.
+After the causes of Head injury you should also know about the mode of the injury and the nature of impact can result in different types of brain injuries which further determines the prognosis and treatment of the condition.
 There could be the following types of TBI:

 Concussion: it is a mild type of TBI that usually causes temporary symptoms with no permanent brain damage.
 However, if a second concussion occurs in close succession to the first, then it can cause permanent damage to the brain and even death in some cases.
 The concussion can be caused by injuries ranging from bump, blow or jolt on the head to RTA, sports injury, blast injury, and others.
 The affected person may suddenly lose consciousness for a brief period or develop altered awareness.
 He may typically have difficulty in understanding his surroundings or situations and thus termed as being ‘dazed’.

 Contusions: contusions are bruises that develop in the brain tissue.
 They are produced when trauma causes rupture of the very small blood vessels that lie within the brain tissue.
 This can be seen in the brain immediately under the site of impact termed as coup injury or exactly opposite to the impact called a counter-coup injury.

 Coup and countercoup injury: these injuries involve the site just beneath the impact and the site exactly opposite to the impact and thus named accordingly.
 These injuries occur due to sudden deceleration which causes the brain to hit the bony walls of the skull several times.
 This can be seen in contusions, subdural hemorrhage, or in shaken baby syndrome.

 Hematoma: this injury occurs due to the rupture of the blood vessel inside the cranium causing oozing of blood which forms a clot within the brain tissue or along the surface of the brain.